jfoclpf/paragraph-builder/readme.md

-This paragraph-builder script creates text with paragraphs from continuous text.
+This paragraph builder node script generates paragraphs from continuous text.

 It outputs a text wherein the size of each paragraph is approximately the same, providing an even distribution of paragraphs within the text.
 It doesn't split the text on numbers such as "1.2".